-Our world has changed dramatically in the last 6 months and online learning is more important than ever.
+Our world has changed dramatically and online learning is more important than ever.
 As organizations develop and adapt their learning strategies to the virtual world, many are confused and overwhelmed about how learning technology can actually help them achieve their goals.

 Traditionally, Learning & Development delivered results by using employee education to solve business problems.
 But today’s business models demand different business goals.
 What happens if you aren’t educating employees anymore?
 What if you’re educating channel partners, or customers, or association members?
 What if you need to pivot your entire learning program strategy due to circumstances outside of your control?